Death of Awaab Ishak

 Awaab Ishak, a two-year old child living in a one-bedroom flat at the Ilminster block on Rochdale's Freehold estate, died in December 2020 as a result of a severe respiratory condition.
 In 2022, a coroner at Rochdale coroner's court ruled that this was caused by prolonged exposure to black mould in his home which had "inadequate ventilation and was not equipped for normal day-to-day living activities which led to excess damp and condensation".
-Awaab's death led to a proposed change in the law, known as "Awaab's Law".
+Awaab's death led to a change in the law, known as "Awaab's Law".

 Background

 His father had complained to Rochdale Boroughwide Housing about the mould in 2017 and was told to paint over it.
 His father and mother, who moved to the UK from Sudan in 2016 and 2017 respectively, said they had "no doubt at all" that they were treated poorly "because we are not from the country and are less aware of how the systems in the UK work".
 In June 2020, his father instructed solicitors and initiated a claim over the problem.
 In December 2020, a surveyor described the conditions at his home as "unfit for human habitation".